Potol Posto Recipe | Parwal Posto | Parwal Khus Khus

 Potol Posto or Parwal Posto is a traditional Bengali dish featuring pointed gourds (potol) cooked in a rich, creamy paste of poppy seeds, mustard seeds, and aromatic spices.

-This flavorful vegetarian delight is a cherished part of Bengali cuisine, offering a perfect balance of sweetness and spice.
+This flavorful vegetarian dish is an important part of Bengali cuisine, offering a perfect balance of sweetness and spice.

 Potol Posto